-Market day is on Thursday, which was originally granted by Henry III.
-During the 14th Century construction began on the great church that stands in the town centre, funded by the men who had made their fortune from wool and cloth.
+Market day is on a Thursday in North Walsham, which was originally granted by Henry III.
+During the 14th Century construction began on the great church that stands in the town centre, Church of St. Nicholas, funded by the men who had made their fortune from wool and cloth.

 During June the Medieval Fair takes place, which is a fun-packed day for the whole family.